-Medical records associated with the purchase of certain assets of the Waynesboro Family Clinic (the "Clinic") are included in other noncurrent assets, net of accumulated amortization of \$30,000 and \$27,250 at September 30, 2018 and 2017, respectively.
+Medical records associated with the purchase of certain assets of the Waynesboro Family Clinic (the "Clinic") are included in other noncurrent assets, net of accumulated amortization of \$30,000 September 30, 2019 and 2018.
 Amortization expense is calculated using the straight-line method over the estimated useful life.